buildbot/buildbot/master/docs/developer/cls-irenderable.rst

         :param iprops: the :class:`~buildbot.interfaces.IProperties` provider supplying the properties of the build.

-        Reeturns the interpretation of the given properties, optionally in a Deferred.
+        Returns the interpretation of the given properties, optionally in a Deferred.